apereo/cas/cas-server-documentation/installation/Monitoring-Statistics.md

     1.MemoryMonitor: OK - 322.13MB free, 495.09MB total.
 ```

-The list of configured monitors are all defined in `deployerConfigContext.xml` file:
+The list of configured monitors are by default the following:

 ```xml
 <util:list id="monitorsList">